 The tax base for investment funds (excluding pension funds and warranty funds), which are registered in the Republic of Armenia, and for securitisation foundations, which are established based on the Law on Asset Securitisation and Asset-backed Securities, is the sum of net assets.

 The dividends paid to the shareholder of investment funds or other similar allocations provided in a different manner shall not be deducted from the net assets of the investment funds.

 The CIT rate for investment funds (excluding pension funds and warranty funds) registered in the Republic of Armenia, as well as for securitisation foundations, is 0.01% of the tax base.

-The turnover tax generally replaces the CIT and VAT obligations for small and medium enterprises (SMEs).
-The tax rate is differentiated in accordance to the income type (see Turnover tax in the Other taxes section).
+The turnover tax generally replaces the CIT and value-added tax (VAT) for small and medium enterprises (SMEs).
+The tax rate is differentiated in accordance with the income type (see Turnover tax in the Other taxes section).

 Accordingly, the chapter defines the conditions for qualifying to participate in the micro-entrepreneurship system, termination thereof, exemption from several taxes, transition to the general or turnover taxation systems, as well as types of entities that cannot be considered participants of the micro-entrepreneurship system.

 Armenia does not have any provincial or local government taxes on income.